AI Enabler settings

 The AI Enabler Settings page provides a centralized interface for configuring how the Cast AI Enabler Proxy handles your LLM requests.
 These settings are accessible through the API, but this guide will focus on the intuitive Cast AI console UI that makes managing your AI Enabler settings more straightforward.

-Accessing the Settings Page
+Accessing the Settings page

 To access the AI Enabler Settings page: